DA proposals to ANC: protect Reserve Bank, give powers to provinces, outlaw cadre deployment

 “To this end legislation and organisational reform is required to ensure the Public Service Commission is given full independence and powers of oversight, that a clear distinction is made between political posts and public service posts, that cadre deployment is outlawed, and that best practice is applied to delivery.”

-The blue party also said the coalition government should commit to reducing the budget deficit to below 3.5% within three years of its formation.
+The blue party also said the coalition government should not increase the budget deficit to more than 3.5%.

 Other economic proposals include support for Ramaphosa’s operation vulindlela, the unbundling of Eskom, the concessioning of the ports, mineral rights reforms and title deeds reforms to expand land ownership.